VanessaCalimag/cp3402-adjunct-site/README.md

 - Incorporated search function and social media integration

 ### Continued Development
-Addition Site Pages
+Additional Site Pages
-- Newsletter -> used a plugin that enables to do Newsletter subscription but can use a better plugin to incorporate actual Newsletter pages
+- Newsletter -> used a plugin that enables Newsletter subscription but can use a better plugin to incorporate actual Newsletter pages

 - Forum for enhanced user engagement -> explore other suitable plugin as there are too many unnecessary details on the current extension

-- Separate the Strategies of the website and link to a `sponsorship` page or button
+- Separate the `strategies` of the website from About page and link to a `sponsorship` page or button

 ## Deployment Workflow